semaphoreci/docs/docs/faq/faq.md

 </details>

 <details>
-  <summary id="network-issue-github">How to solve the "fatal: expected flush after ref listing" error?</summary>
+  <summary id="how-to-solve-the-fatal-expected-flush-after-ref-listing-error">How to solve the "fatal: expected flush after ref listing" error?</summary>
     <p>

 If a commands fails with this: